 What is it that you really need, but you hope to never use?

-We want our family to be provided for in the event of a tragedy, but we hope that we will never need to cash in on life insurance for ourselves or our spouse.
+We want our family to be taken care of in the event of a tragedy, that’s why we purchase life insurance polices.
+But, at the same time, we hope to never cash in on a policy for ourselves or our spouse and children.

 When my husband and I were first married, I left a job as a broker to become the wife of a fighter pilot.
-He had two children already and we had five children in seven years.
+He had two children already, and we added five more in seven years.

-I was a full-time mom and we figured I didn’t need much more than a burial policy, but we were wrong.
+At the time, I was working as a full-time mom.
+Because I wasn’t bringing in any income, we figured I didn’t need much more than a burial policy.
+Boy, were we wrong!

-I realized that my children would need me to be insured should anything happen so that my husband could continue to work and provide a living for the family.
+I realized my children would needed me insured should anything happen so my husband could continue to work and provide a living for the family.

-According to Salary.com, the average stay-at-home mom works 96.5 hours on household and childcare duties in 2014.
+According to a recent survey on Salary.com, the average stay-at-home mom works 96.5 hours on household and childcare duties.
 If paid for her 40 hours plus 56.5 hours of overtime, a stay-at-home mom would earn $118,905.

-If you want to know how much either a working mom is worth, in terms of salary or as a stay-at-home mom, you can calculate what it would take annually to cover all the work that you do for your family.
+If you want to know how much a working mom is worth, you can calculate what it would take annually to cover all the work she does for your family.

 You can also use a life insurance calculator to determine how much insurance you and your spouse need.